nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Since both `OrderDeadline` and `TaskDeadline` extends the common class `Deadline` and `Deadline::isValidDeadline` is used to check the validity of both parameters, we plan to simply tweak the implementation of `Deadline::isValidDeadline` for stricter checks on deadlines entered.

+**6.** Fix error in `find_order`.
+Currently, `find_order` only works on the last field that is typed into the command.
+Hence, it is ignoring the other fields.
+We plan to improve this feature to match `find_task` command where it would match the multiple fields if they are present in an `AND` format.
+Specifically, `find_order q/2 d/01/01/2024` would list all orders that have quantity of `2` and a deadline of `01/01/2024`.

 --------------------------------------------------------------------------------------------------------------------

 ## 4.8 Instructions for manual testing